PAPER LICENSE PLATES: REASON FOR A POLICE STOP

 - NEW PROCEDURE FOR GETTING PERMANENT LICENSE PLATES AFTER NEW LAW WILL TAKE EFFECT

-- THE COST OF REGISTRATION TO GET TEMPORARY LICENSE PLATE
+- THE COST OF REGISTRATION TO GET A TEMPORARY LICENSE PLATE

 If you are stopped because your car had paper license plates, Los Angeles DUI lawyer can help you fight your case.

-Most defendants arrested for a DUI in Los Angeles get arrested by one of four ways.
+Most defendants arrested for a DUI in Los Angeles get arrested in one of four ways.